mtlynch/mtlynch.io/_pages/deep-work.md

 * My rating: **8** / 10
 * [Amazon link](https://amzn.to/2Pt86Qy)

+This book had a profound impact on the way I approach my work and organize my time.
+After reading it, I find myself much more productive and in control of my time.
+It was the final push that allowed me to conquer my addiction to social media.

+<div style="clear: both;"></div>

+---
+# What I Liked

+* TODO

+# What I Disliked

+* A bit too heavy on fluffy stories about highly accomplished people who achieved greatness due to their commitment to deep work techniques.

 # Key Takeaways

 * "Deep work" is work accomplished under heavy focus and without distraction.